aws-lite/aws-lite/plugins/dynamodb/readme.md

 Properties:
 - **`BackupArn` (string) [required]**
+  - ARN of the specified backup
 - **`TargetTableName` (string) [required]**
+  - Name of the new table into which the backup will be restored
 - **`BillingModeOverride` (string)**
+  - Set how the table is charged for read/write throughput: `PROVISIONED`, or `PAY_PER_REQUEST`
 - **`GlobalSecondaryIndexOverride` (array)**
+  - List of global secondary indexes for the restored table; included indexes should match existing secondary indexes, although indexes can be excluded
 - **`LocalSecondaryIndexOverride` (array)**
+  - List of local secondary indexes for the restored table; included indexes should match existing secondary indexes, although indexes can be excluded
 - **`ProvisionedThroughputOverride` (object)**
+  - Provisioned throughput setting
 - **`SSESpecificationOverride` (object)**
+  - Server-side encryption settings

 ### `RestoreTableToPointInTime`